facelessuser/ColorHelper/docs/src/markdown/usage.md

 ![Contrast Tool](images/contrast_tool.gif)

-!!! warning "Contrast and Colors Outside the sRGB gamut"
-    Composition of transparent colors are defaulted to the sRGB color space.
+/// warning | Contrast and Colors Outside the sRGB gamut Composition of transparent colors are defaulted to the sRGB color space.
 The contrast ration targeting algorithm is also specific to the sRGB color gamut.
 For this reason, all colors that are outside of the sRGB gamut are gamut mapped to be within the sRGB color space.
+///

 The contrast tool allows for viewing a color's contrast ratio or quickly adjusting a color to meet a minimum contrast ratio (if the ratio is achievable).